Brexit: the United Kingdom's withdrawal from the European Union

 EMA also plans to integrate operations in the area of human medicines to strengthen the therapeutic focus all along a medicine’s lifecycle.
 This aims to assure the quality of scientific opinions and further improve support to EMA’s scientific committees.

 This review followed ongoing resource constraints, with delivery of EMA’s work programme for the last quarter of 2019 being challenging.
-As of October 2019, EMA's total available workforce was around 730 staff, a further 6% reduction compared to June 2019.

 In addition, EMA needs to implement new legislation for veterinary medicines and medical devices, which will bring additional workload.
 See: